lsp-plugins/lsp-plugins/README.md

   make
   make install
 ```

+For Windows, the `make install` command creates 'INSTALL' subdirectory and places the
+plugin content into desired folders.

 By default, all supported formats of plugins are built.
 The list of modules for build can be adjusted by specifying FEATURES variable